 Learning, sharing and taking the art of knitting to new heights.

-Join BOBBOL 2013, a year-long series being hosted at KnitHeartStrings.com where you get Free Standard Membership.
-Learn-Along with a free project pattern each month.
-Also, get free access to new bit-sized tutorials, tips & techniques posted throughout the month.
+Join Beyond BOBBOL for monthly Learn-And-Knit-Alongs.
+You get a project pattern each month (with up to 100% discount depending on your membership level).
+You also get free access to new bit-sized tutorials, tips & techniques posted throughout the month.

 Free with KnitHeartStrings membership

 If you missed some of the knit-alongs for Bits of Lace 2012 or BOBBOL 2013, you can purchase the pattern used for the KAL while still taking advantage of extra bonus FREE tutorials, tips & techniques articles in the archives at KnitHeartStrings.

 There's lots of good information in the articles to help you enjoy your pattern even more (and who knows, you might even pick up a tip or trick along the way).
 Join KnitHeartStrings for free (basic level and premium level memberships are also available with extra benefits).

 Join Without Twisting: a foolproof method